NETWAYS/lconf/doc/export.md

 If custom variables are used as command arguments like `$_HOSTMYCUSTOMVAR$`, the export logic tries to fetch its current value from the host or service object and pass that directly into `vars.ARG...` as new value.

+If you are using event handler command arguments, these custom attributes are exported using the `EVENTARG` prefix instead of `ARG` for preserving their unique namespace.

 #### Mapping Command Runtime Macros